Agshin Mehdiyev: Early life and education

 Agshin Mehdiyev was born in Baku, Azerbaijan on April 28, 1949.
 He graduated from Azerbaijan State University (Faculty of Oriental Studies) in 1971.
-Between 1969-1970, he studied at Cairo University.
-Later, from 1985 to 1987 he attended the Diplomatic Academy of the Ministry of Foreign Affairs of the USSR in Moscow, where he obtained his Ph.D. degree in history of international relations.
-Mr. Mehdiyev is Honorary Professor of Baku Eurasian University since 2007.
+Between 1969 and 1970, he studied at Cairo University.
+Later, from 1985 to 1987, he attended the Diplomatic Academy of the Ministry of Foreign Affairs of the USSR in Moscow, where he obtained his Ph.D. degree in history of international relations.
+Mehdiyev is Honorary Professor of Baku Eurasian University since 2007.

 Political career

 Dr. Mehdiyev is a career diplomat and joined the diplomatic service in 1975.
 From 1971 to 1975 he worked at the Embassy of the Union of Soviet Socialist Republics (USSR) in the Arab Republic of Egypt as an assistant to the counselor for economic affairs.
-In the course of his career, he served as Chief of Information and Media Office of the Ministry of Foreign Affairs of Azerbaijan SSR (1975-1977).
+In the course of his career, he served as Chief of Information and Media Office of the Ministry of Foreign Affairs of Azerbaijan SSR (1975–1977).

-He worked, inter alia, at the different positions at the Embassy of the USSR in the Yemen Arab Republic (1977-1982) and also held various posts in the Ministry of Foreign Affairs of Azerbaijan SSR (1982-1985).
+He worked, among other things, at the different positions at the Embassy of the USSR in the Yemen Arab Republic (1977–1982) and also held various posts in the Ministry of Foreign Affairs of Azerbaijan SSR (1982–1985).

-Dr. Mehdiyev also worked as Council-General at the Embassy of the USSR in the People’s Democratic Republic of Yemen between 1987 and 1991 and received a certificate of honor from the Ministry of Foreign Affairs of USSR for personal brave and high professionalism during the release of Soviet sailors captured by pirates in Gulf of Aden.
-In 1991 he worked as Counselor, Director of Foreign Policy Department at the Embassy of the USSR in the Republic of Yemen.
-Following the independence of Azerbaijan, he was appointed as the first Permanent Representative of the Republic of Azerbaijan in the Republic of Yemen for the term 1991-1992.
+Dr. Mehdiyev also worked as Council-General at the Embassy of the USSR in the People's Democratic Republic of Yemen between 1987 and 1991 and received a certificate of honor from the Ministry of Foreign Affairs of USSR for personal brave and high professionalism during the release of Soviet sailors captured by pirates in the Gulf of Aden.
+In 1991, he worked as Counselor, Director of Foreign Policy Department at the Embassy of the USSR in the Republic of Yemen.
+Following the independence of Azerbaijan, he was appointed as the first Permanent Representative of the Republic of Azerbaijan in the Republic of Yemen for the term 1991–1992.

 From 1993 to 2001, he was the Head of the Europe, USA and Canada Department of the Ministry of Foreign Affairs of the Republic of Azerbaijan.
-He was also the first Permanent Representative of the Republic of Azerbaijan to the Council of Europe (2001-2006).
+He was also the first Permanent Representative of the Republic of Azerbaijan to the Council of Europe (2001–2006).
 During his term, the Council of Europe adopted a number of resolutions and documents related to the aggression of Armenia against the Republic of Azerbaijan.